-As part of your LYNX-APP installation, you may wish to encrypt passwords in the configuration file (application.properties).
+As part of your LYNX-APP installation, you may wish add an additional layer of protection to the passwords in your application.properties configuration file by encrypting the password text—rather than leaving them in plain text.

 Encryption When Moving LYNX to a New Server